poonnanun/SSD-Shop/README.md

 ## About this application

-&nbsp;&nbsp;&nbsp;This is a program that is a minimize version of POS of the Grocery store.
+&nbsp;&nbsp;&nbsp;This a program that is a minimize version of POS of the Grocery store.

 #### Feature